szmer/ActualScan/README.md

 mvn package
 ```
 6. Now you can build the services with `docker-compose build` in the main repo directory.
-7. Before starting the website, perform necessary database migrations like so:
+7. Before starting the website, perform necessary database migrations like so.
 The last command will walk you through creating the admin account.
 ```bash
 docker-compose run website python manage.py makemigrations scan